Overall Score 7.8 Represents average audio ecosystem compatibility score.

 Bose QuietComfort 2 has a lower liquid rating than JLab Epic Air Sport

-JLab Epic Air Sport have a weight of 20g .
-We prefer a lower weight better for the reason that lighter devices are easier to transport.
+The JLab Epic Air Sport have a weight of 20g .
+We prefer a lower weight better for the reason that lighter devices are more comfortable to carry.
 Bose QuietComfort 2, at 12.5g

 weigh less than the JLab Epic Air Sport with a difference -7.5g